IELTS overall score of 6.5 (with no band score less than 6) or equivalent

 To access your official course details for the year you started your degree, please visit the handbook

-The graduate Diploma of Creative Arts provides students with advanced academic and professional skills in practice-led research and creative arts production.
+The Graduate Diploma of Creative Arts provides students with advanced academic and professional skills in creative arts.
 The course enables students to understand and explore the social, political and cultural contexts and history of ideas that inform contemporary approaches to the creative arts.
-Students build and develop sustainable creative practices as independent or commissioned practitioners with advanced knowledge and skills in art-making and creative arts research.

-The Graduate Diploma of Creative Arts is available in any of the seven disciplines of the Creative Arts: Visual Arts, Photography, Film and Television, Animation and Motion Capture, Visual Communication Design, Dance or Drama.Read More
+The Graduate Diploma of Creative Arts is available in any of the disciplines of the Creative Arts: Visual Arts, Photography, Film and Television, Animation, Design, Dance or Drama.Read More

 To qualify for the Graduate Diploma of Creative Arts, a student must successfully complete 8 credit points of study comprising: